How to open a business bank account in Australia

 Your business account will make it easier to track your business cash flow.
 It allows you to separate your personal spending from your business income and expenses.
 It also provides a clear financial record for your tax obligations, making your financial reporting much, much easier.

-Choosing the type of business account
+Choosing the right type of business bank account